Niklink/bc-art/readme.md

-# Bandcamp Art Downloader
+# Bandcamp Art Downloader (`bc-art`)

 ### Installation

-You'll need Python 3 to run.
-You can check if it's installed by running `python3 --version` or `python --version`, and install it from [python.org](https://www.python.org/downloads/).
+You'll need Python 3 to run `bc-art`.
+You can check if it's installed by running `python3 --version` or `python --version`.
+If you haven't got Python 3, you can download it from [python.org](https://www.python.org/downloads/) or your package manager.

 Download the repository (click "Code" above, then "Download ZIP", or clone it with `git`).
-Then `cd` into the install and run this:
+Then `cd` into the repository and run this:

 ```
 python3 -m pip install .